Riding in NYC Safely

 For starters: Stay alert, be respectful of everyone, and keep your speed in check.
 This will form the foundation of safe riding.

 When you drive in a car, you can usually assume that other drivers will see you in their rear view mirror.
 This is not the case on a bicycle!
 Assume that you are ALWAYS in a car's blind spot, and that a driver can ONLY see you if you are in front of them.
 Do not expect driver's to see you in their mirrors.

 Pedestrians can and totally will jump out in front of you at any moment.
-This is NYC.
+This is New York City!

 Always have front and rear lights for night riding.
 Reflectors on your pedals are also important as the constant movement is eye catching.
 Wearing bright colors during the day can also help being seen.
 Don't be afraid to use hand signals to let people know where you're going.

 Don’t ride fast within door-opening distance of parked cars.

 Especially if the car is running or if there are people inside.
 Even if the bike lane touches the car lane, your default should be to ride towards the traffic side.
 It’s scarier to ride towards the moving cars, but it is actually much safer.
 Drivers will see you if you are in front of them; people getting out of cars rarely look for bikes.
 Even if a moving car manages to sideswipe you (extremely rare), it would probably not be as bad as running face first into an open door.
 Also, if you ride up against the parked cars and need to swerve around an obstacle (pothole, etc) you only have one direction to swerve — into traffic.
 Use your judgment, if you are going up a steep hill, you’ll probably be fine riding close to the parked cars.
 Going downhill you may want to take the entire road/lane, even if there’s a separate bike lane.